jimshowalter/architecture-enforcer/README.md

 ## Getting Started ##

 1. Create a war file for your project.
-This is necessary even if your project isn't deployed as a war, because pf-CDA requires a war (or at least works best when pointed at a war).
+This is necessary even if your project isn't deployed as a war, because pf-CDA, which we use to analyze bytecode, requires a war (or at least seems to work best when pointed at a war).

 1. Sync and build this project.
 Ignore "[WARNING] The POM for org.apache.bcel:bcel:jar:6.3.PR1 is missing, no dependency information available" and "[WARNING] Classes in bundle 'Architecture Enforcer' do no [sic] match with execution data.
 For report generation the same class files must be used as at runtime".
 We're working on fixing those warnings (and welcome your help, if you know how to make them go away).